Ismail II: Imprisonment

 Tahmasp ordered Ismail's allies in the court to be eliminated, including a chief of Bayat tribe and two Zul al-Qadr emirs, while Ismail was on his way to Qazvin.
 Moreover, Tahmasp also did not allow Ismail to enter Qazvin and instead, ordered his arrest in Saveh.
 Different reasons are suggested for this act by the shah, mainly based upon Tahmasp's paranoia of Ismail's popularity; Ismail's recurrent attacks on the Ottoman borderlands, and lastly, Tahmasp's outrage on Ismail's homosexuality and addiction to drugs.
 The shah ordered the imprisonment of Ismail in the Qahqaheh Castle in 1557, where he remained imprisoned for nineteen years.
-Tahmasp seems to be influenced by his grand vizier, Ma'sum Beg Safavi (who was also the lala to Haydar Mirza, his favourite son) to take this decision.
+Tahmasp seemed to have been influenced by his grand vizier, Ma'sum Beg Safavi (who was also the lala to Haydar Mirza, his favourite son) to take this decision.

 Ismail's gaolers were replaced every two years to prevent them from becoming intimate with Ismail and developing sympathy towards him.
 Reportedly, during the initial period of his imprisonment, he was kept in shackles, but later he was allowed to walk to the castle's courtyard and return to his jail as he wished.
 However, in the rubāʿiyāt (quatrains) attributed to Ismail, he laments his incarceration in Qahqaha, ascribing it to his foes’ resentment at his prowess and insight.
 His addiction to drugs increased greatly during his imprisonment, to the point when he consumed 47 misqal, equivalent to 199.75 g of grain, of barsh, an antidote of opium, which he used while also taking opium.
 (Note: Barsh was made of bezoar stone, zedary, pepper, saffron, euphorbia, and dracunculus.
 It was often consumed it the same time with opium and its purpose was to counteract the effect of the drug by causing the person to become addicted to barsh as a replacement.)

 While Ismail was in Qahqaha, the Qizilbash leaders confronted Tahmasp with the question of succession, as he did not desire to appoint any of his sons as the crown prince.
-There was two candidates, one was Haydar Mirza, the shah's favourite son, supported by the Ustajlu tribe, Shaykhavand clan (related to Sheikh Safi-ad-din Ardabili, the progenitor of the Safavid dynasty and hence the royal family in large) and the powerful court Georgian gholams (military slaves) and concubines.
+There was two candidates, one was Haydar Mirza, the shah's favourite son, supported by the Ustajlu tribe, Sheykhavand family (related to Sheikh Safi-ad-din Ardabili, the progenitor of the Safavid dynasty and hence the royal family in large) and the powerful court Georgian gholams (military slaves) and concubines.

 The other candidate was Ismail, supported by Pari Khan Khanum, Tahmasp's influential daughter, and the other Qizilbash tribes such as Afshar, Qajar and Rumlu.
 In 1571, Ismail survived a conspiracy.
 That year, Haydar Mirza wrote a letter to the castellan of Qahqaha Castle, requesting him to eliminate Ismail.
 Pari Khan Khanum found out about this plan and informed Tahmasp.
 The king, who still held affection towards Ismail, ordered Afshar musketeers to guard his jail in case of an assassination attempt.